timohausmann/IcsGenerator/README.md

 ```

-Code is heavily based on https://gist.github.com/jakebellacera/635416 with some improvements.
+Code is based on https://gist.github.com/jakebellacera/635416 with some improvements.

 PRs are open.